TosbackCgusBridge-Bot/CGUs-versions/Salesforce/Privacy Policy.md

   10. Customer Data

 Salesforce.com Customers may electronically submit data or information to the Services for hosting and processing purposes (“Customer Data”).
 Salesforce.com will not review, share, distribute, or reference any such Customer Data except as provided in the salesforce.com Master Subscription Agreement, or as may be required by law.
-In accordance with the salesforce.com Master Subscription Agreement, salesforce.com may access Customer Data only for the purpose of providing the Services, preventing or addressing service or technical problems, at a Customer’s request in connection with customer support matters, or as may be required by law.
+In accordance with the salesforce.com Master Subscription Agreement, salesforce.com may access Customer Data only for the purpose of providing the Services or preventing or addressing service or technical problems or as may be required by law.
+Additional information about the Company’s privacy and security practices with respect to Customer Data is available here.

   11. Security

-Salesforce.com uses robust security measures to protect Customer Data from unauthorized access, maintain data accuracy, and help ensure the appropriate use of Customer Data.
-When the Services are accessed using Internet Explorer version 7.0 or later, Firefox version 2.0 or later, or Safari version 3.0 or later, Secure Socket Layer (.SSL.) technology protects Customer Data using both server authentication and data encryption.
-These technologies help ensure that Customer Data is safe, secure, and only available to the Customer to whom the information belongs and those to whom the Customer has granted access.
-Salesforce.com also implements an advanced security method based on dynamic data and encoded session identifications, and the Company hosts its Web sites in a secure server environment that uses firewalls, intrusion detection systems, and other advanced technology to prevent interference or access from outside intruders.
-Salesforce.com also offers enhanced security features within the Services that permit Customers to configure security settings to the level they deem necessary.
-Customers are responsible for maintaining the security and confidentiality of their salesforce.com usernames and passwords.

-Because the Company uses the Services to maintain Data About salesforce.com Customers and Data About salesforce.com Attendees, this information, which is stored in the Services, is secured in the same manner as described above for Customer Data.
+Salesforce.com uses robust security measures to protect Data About salesforce.com Customers and Data About salesforce.com Attendees.
+Because the Company uses the Services to maintain Data About salesforce.com Customers and Data About salesforce.com Attendees, this information, which is stored in the Services, is secured in the same manner as described here.

   12. Changes to this Privacy Statement